rom1mouret/inplastic/README.md

 ./test_model.py model_28_14_3
 ```

-Otherwise, refer `train_model.py --help` to train a new model.
+Otherwise, refer to `train_model.py --help` to train a new model.

 ### Requirements